Compressed data structures for Heegaard splittings: Examples and experiments

-for some positive constants $\sigma$ and $\lambda$, as $N\to \infty$ (restricted to cases where $\log|H_1((\Sigma_g,\psi_n^i(\alpha)))|$ is finite).
-Equation \eqref{eq: law genus 2} can be used as in Figure \ref{fig: order genus 2} to test the validity of our computations of the homology groups.
-In particular, we estimate the coefficient $\lambda$ as 0.13.
-For the genus $2$ case, \texttt{Twister}'s results and ours were this time identical for all experiments, but we were, once again, consistently faster in the average case, as indicated in Figure \ref{fig: time genus 2}.
+for some positive constants $\sigma$ and $\lambda$, as $N\to \infty$ (restricted to cases where $\log|H_1((\Sigma_g,\phi_n^i(\alpha)))|$ is finite).
+In particular, he uses \texttt{Twister} to verify this relation for the case of $g=2$.
+In Figure \ref{fig: order genus 2}, we reproduce the analysis and estimate $\lambda$ as 0.13.
+This time, we are about 2.5 times faster than \texttt{Twister} in the average case (\ref{fig: time genus 2}).
+That both methods converge to the expected regression line is a strong indication of the correctness of the implementations.

-\begin{remark} {For $g=2$, the homology groups of the manifolds $(\Sigma_g,\alpha,\psi_n(\alpha))$ estimated by \texttt{Twister} and our methods agreed up to $n = 1000$, which includes groups of order significantly superior to the orders that both methods started to deviate in the $g=1$ case.
-This implies that the inconsistencies described in Section \ref{sec: genus 1} are likely not due to some difference in the maximum integer storable in the implementation of $\texttt{Twister}$ and ours, as one might be inclined to suppose.
-Moreover, to guarantee that the errors did not arise from the subroutines where we computed Smith normal forms---which are used in the case of $g=2$, but unnecessary for lens spaces---we experimented with different implementations of the Kannan-Bachem algorithm, namely \texttt{sympy}'s \cite{meurer2017sympy} and \texttt{SNF}'s \cite{McNeill2025SNF}, all which were consistent with \texttt{SnapPy}'s implementation.
-The lower robustness of \texttt{Twister} in computing the homology of lens spaces and its behavior for $g>2$ remains therefore to be investigated.} \end{remark}
+Due to the efficiency of our technique for input in power notation, we are naturally inclined to consider modifications to the sampling strategy used to compute $\overline{\log H_1^n}$ by drawing words from different distributions.
+For example, Figure \ref{fig: different r} shows the estimator $\overline{\log H_1^n}$ as a function of $n$, where we now draw words $\{\phi_{n,r}^i\}_{i=1}^N$ uniformly from $\mathcal{L}\times \llbracket -r, r\rrbracket$ for different choices of $r$.
+The distribution of $\phi_{n,1}$ is identical to $\phi_{n}$, described in the previous paragraph, and consequently, follows the linear relation described by Rivin.
+However, it is noticeable that the relationship between $n$ and $\overline{\log H_1^n}$ is still linear, even for different values of $r$, although $\lambda_r$ grows as $\log(r)$ (Figure \ref{fig: lambdas as a function of r}).
+This logarithmic relationship should come as no surprise, given the direct dependency of $H_1$ on the minimal number of intersections between $\alpha$ and $\beta$ curves up to isotopies.

+A more interesting modification to the sampling technique, this time denoted by $\{\widetilde{\phi}_{n}^i\}$, yields Figure \ref{fig: different r2}.
+For $\{\widetilde{\phi}_n^i\}$, we fix a value of $n$ and sample $(\tau_{s_j},k_j)$ uniformly from $\mathcal{L}\times\llbracket -n_j, n_j\rrbracket$, with the constraint that, if the word sampled equals $\tau_{s_\ell}^{k_\ell}\circ\dots\circ \tau_{s_1}^{k_1}$, then $\sum_j |k_j|=n$.
+This distribution aims to mimic the random model, giving higher weights to words with more frequent repetitions.
+As indicated by the figure, $n$ and $\overline{\log H_1^n}$ seem to follow a logarithmic relation.
+The estimated model is shown in red; its $R^2$ was found to be $0.86$.
+Due to the logarithmic form, one is inclined to conjecture that there is a power-law relation between the geometric mean of $H_1^n$ and $n$ when sampled according to $\{\widetilde{\phi}_n^i\}$; nonetheless, as indicated by Figure \ref{fig: geometric mean}, even if such a relation exists, the distribution has heavy tails.
+We leave for future work a theoretical justification for these relations.